eno-lc/eno-lc/README.md

 ###

-* 🌍  I'm based in Prishtine, Kosove.
+* 🌍  I'm based in Prishtine, Kosove
 * ✉️  You can contact me at [enishalilajjj@gmail.com](mailto:enishalilajjj@gmail.com)

 <p>